cego/zfs-cleaner/README.md

         path pool/dataset3

         keep latest 10
+        protect </etc/<zfs-cleaner.protected
     }

     plan planC {
         path pool/dataset4

         keep 0s for 1h
+        protect synced_to_remote
     }

 *planA* will keep snapshots one minute apart for two hours and one hour apart for two days.
 This will be applied to the dataset *pool/dataset1* and *pool/dataset2*.
 Besides that the latest two snapshots will be kept.

-*planB* will keep the ten latest snapshots from *pool/dataset3*.
+*planB* will keep the ten latest snapshots from *pool/dataset3* - but never destroy any snapshot name read from `/etc/<zfs-cleaner.protected`.

-*planC* will keep all snapshots for an hour.
+*planC* will keep all snapshots for an hour, and any snapshot named `synced_to_remote` will be kept forever.

 Path must refer to one of the results from `sudo zfs list -t filesystem -o name`.